 - 2,400m2 indoor fish market

-- New 20 tonne per day ice plant due for completion in May 2017, joint funded by the Scottish Government under the EMFF grant programme and the Highland Council.
+- 20 tonne per day ice plant production with 30 tonnes of silo storage.
+The provision of this ice plant was joint funded by the Scottish Government under the EMFF grant programme and the Highland Council.

 - 1750m3 of fuel oil storage, with multiple fuel point delivery at up to 350 litres/min